 Custodial Credit Risk Related to Deposits - Custodial credit risk is the risk that, in the event of a bank failure, the Authority's deposits might not be recovered.
 Although the Authority does not have a formal policy regarding custodial credit risk, N.J.S.A.
 17:9-41 et seq. requires that governmental units shall deposit public funds in public depositories protected from loss under the provisions of the GUDPA.
 Under the Act, the first \$250,000.00 of governmental deposits in each insured depository is protected by the Federal Deposit Insurance Corporation ("FDIC").
 Public funds owned by the Authority in excess of FDIC insured amounts are protected by GUDPA.
-However, GUDPA does not protect intermingled trust funds such as salary withholdings or funds that may pass to the Authority relative to the happening of a future condition.
-If the Authority had any such funds, they would be shown as uninsured and uncollateralized in the table on the following page.
+However, GUDPA does not protect intermingled trust funds, salary withholdings or funds that may pass to the Authority relative to the happening of a future condition.
+If the Authority had any such funds, they would be shown as Uninsured and Uncollateralized in the schedule below.